-The first time I remember encountering women/ girls like that was when I was 19 years old and at my lowest point in my life!
+The first time I remember encountering women/ girls like that was when I was 19 years old and at my lowest point in my life.
 A depressed soul chose to end his life when I ended my toxic relationship with him, and the only reason he ended his life, however sad that might be, was because he was depressed and not because of anything else.
 More on this here.
 But you know what I was told, that too, over and over again?
 That I was the reason for his death and it’s not just me, my mother is responsible too, for she wasn’t around enough.
 My mother was apparently too busy going off to work, that she did not have time to care for me and that made me do what I did.
-So basically, I was at fault for his terminal decision, and my mother who was hardly connected to this person was also at fault!
+So basically, I was at fault for his terminal decision, and my mother who was hardly connected to this person was also at fault.
 I still remember those faces that collectively nodded in agreement when this opinion was stated loudly for everyone to hear- obviously without any consideration to my feelings and without any knowledge of what really happened – all of them, no prizes for guessing, were female faces!
 That day, and during the days that followed, I remained quiet and let them dole out one ridiculous opinion after another, as they targeted the most vulnerable person around, which was me.
-But I no longer have to be one such person, for I think I am empowered enough to recall this incident, and several such without feeling sad or remorseful about what I was really thought of.
+But I no longer have to be one such person, for I think I am empowered enough to recall this incident, and several such without feeling sad or remorseful about what I was once really thought of.

 There was no dearth of unsolicited advice that came my way when I was in Chennai, the cherry on the cake of them came just after my engagement was broken, and when I was nursing a painful heartbreak.
 I was told by a “well-wisher” that I should just move on and get married to the next guy I find, because my clock is ticking, and I should have children soon.
 So, no matter what my mental state of mind is, I should quickly get married just to pro-create?
 I was told this when I was 25 years old.
 I hope I do not encounter that well-wisher today, for she would be traumatized by seeing me “still” be single and child-free.
 I am sure she would go like…

 A few years back, an elderly, well-dressed, couple visited me at my workplace during my lunch break.
 They were parents of a prospective groom, Dad found on one of the matrimony websites.
 They fell in love with me in the very first sight, because I seemed to possess the qualities they desired in a woman they wanted their son to get married to.
 Those qualities were no brainer ones, like possessing “fair” skin (how is it a quality, I still fail to understand), fluency in English (duh!), ability to cook well (plus the willingness to cook non-veg for their meat loving son), “traditional looking” (I was dressed in salwar kameez that day, so they assumed I am traditional, lol) and several such not so deep stuff.
 When a compliment is offered over and over again, it stops sounding like one, isn’t it?
 Especially if it’s on something as shallow as the lightness of my skin color.
-While I am grateful for the genes that make my skin tone acceptable by the society’s norms, I am well aware that I did nothing on my part to possess this skin color, nor do I take great pride in it.
-It’s not like an exam I passed or a project I won out of sheer will and hard work, which I could gloat over when complimented about.
+While I am grateful for the genes that make my skin tone acceptable by society’s norms, I am well aware that I did nothing on my part to aquire this skin color, nor do I take great pride in it.
+It’s not like an exam I passed or a project I won out of sheer will or hard work, which I could gloat over when complimented about.
 Anyway, this couple that were besotted by me (my skin tone and cooking skills rather), were terribly put off when I mentioned that I do not believe in offering dowry to get married.
 That lady then went on to tease me about how disappointed she is and generously remarked “It’s alright, but do take care of the marriage expenses”, she added with an all-knowing, entitled smile.
 I was clearly taken aback, but by that point, I wanted to have some fun, so I said, “Sure Aunty, I could afford my own wedding, just tell me what all you want for the wedding….Aunty?”.
 Watching her mouth gape open upon hearing this, I was tempted to burst out laughing, but I did not (damn I should have, anyway I had decided to have fun!).
 She took a moment to gather her composure and advised me not to waste my savings on the wedding and suggested (it was more of a demand really) that my dad sponsor the entire wedding.
 So, within half an hour of meeting me, she already assumed I am going to marry her son, cook delicious non-vegetarian food for him, AND give away all my savings to her family?
 Time for a nice slow clap.